Puerto Rico's biggest creditors envision resolving key dispute this year

 The groups, which together hold about half the U.S. territory’s $72 billion in debt, are fighting over which side has the primary claim on sales tax money.
 Settling that fight is crucial to clarifying Puerto Rico’s convoluted debt structure and resolving its bankruptcy, which it filed in May under the federal Puerto Rico rescue law known as PROMESA.

-In addition to its debt, held by millions of American investors, Puerto Rico is shouldering insolvent public pensions, a collapsing healthcare system, and poverty and unemployment rates that dwarf U.S. averages.
-All of this contributes to a population exodus and shrinking tax base, which in turn makes the debt load even harder for the island to bear.
+Swain said it was unclear whether the municipalities had valid claims against Puerto Rico’s government, and she could not form a committee for “non-persons.”

-U.S. Federal Judge Barbara Houser, who leads a mediation team in the bankruptcy, appeared at Wednesday’s hearing to say her team was “developing its game plan on how we are going to tackle these issues,” and that she expects formal mediation talks to begin “within the month” on some issues.
+Michael Rochelle, a lawyer for the towns, said municipalities face budget cuts of as much as 50 percent.
+“This place will become Greece,” Rochelle warned.
+“We will have municipalities needing to be bankrupted.”

-Swain was expected to also rule on a motion by creditors to appoint a receiver for Puerto Rico’s debt-laden power authority, PREPA.
+In addition to its debt, held by millions of American investors, Puerto Rico is shouldering insolvent public pensions, a collapsing healthcare system, and a 45 percent poverty rate.
+A high emigration rate is cutting into the tax base, exacerbating its inability to pay off debt.

 Much of the morning discussion centered on fees for lawyers and other professionals, which some experts believe could top $1 billion.

-A handful of firms whose fees are being paid by Puerto Rico’s estate have agreed to take discounts of between 15 and 20 percent, proposals Swain generally approved.
+A handful of firms whose fees are being paid by Puerto Rico’s estate agreed to discounts of between 15 and 20 percent.
+Bankruptcy partners at top law firms often bill more than $1,000 an hour.